fairsky0915/fastly_api_test/README.md

-This repository is where to test for my code to improve for program skill.
+This repository is where to test for my code to improve my program skill.